flownexus-lwm2m/flownexus/doc/source/deploy.rst

 ---------------------

 flownexus can be deployed to a virtual server using Caddy as a reverse proxy.
-This deployment supports four subdomains:
+The default configuration supports four subdomains (using ``flownexus.org`` as the example domain -- substitute your own throughout):

 * **flownexus.org** - Main landing page (static HTML)
 * **docs.flownexus.org** - Documentation (Sphinx HTML)